Marysville High School (Marysville, Michigan): Marysville Viking Regiment

 The Marysville Viking Regiment is the high school's band program, which involves sophomores, juniors and seniors.
-A freshmen band competes as a separate entity, the "Marysville Freshmen Marching Band".
+A freshman band competes as a separate entity, the "Marysville Freshmen Marching Band".
 The Viking Regiment competes both in the Michigan Competing Band Association (MCBA) and the Michigan School Band and Orchestra Association (MSBOA).
 For the better part of the past decade, the band has competed in state finals at Ford Field in Detroit, taking second place in 2009.
 The band has also received straight Division I (excellent) ratings in both marching and symphonic band since 1996.

 The bands march together during parades, including Walt Disney World, America's Thanksgiving Day Parade in Detroit, local parades, festivals, and football games.
 The band program has jazz band available to students in addition to concert band.
 Every three years, The Marysville Viking Regiment travels to Walt Disney World to perform in Disney's Magic Music Days, which includes a workshop on professional musicianship, and a parade in Magic Kingdom.
 2013 will mark the 9th year for this tour.